kiskadee-studio/kiskadee/packages/schema/rules.md

   predefined cursor that best matches its semantic purpose and interaction model, ensuring consistent and appropriate cursor behavior across the design system.
 - The absence of italic indicates that the text is rendered as normal.
-This means that, in both Kiskadee and the majority (if not all) of platforms, text is presented in its regular style with the optional alternative of being italicized.
+This means that, in both Kiskadee and the majority (if not all) of platforms, a text is presented in its regular style with the optional alternative of being italicized.
 With this in mind, to optimize performance, Kiskadee does not apply any styling for normal text as it is the default; it only applies styling when italic formatting is required.